 Businesses can customize stock price data feeds for their requirements and budget.
 Request a consultation with our team to get started.

 Top providers.
-Intrinio brings together feeds from leading providers like QUODD and EDI for US-based exchanges like Nasdaq, NYSE, BATS, and IEX, as well as exchanges all over the world.
+Intrinio brings together feeds from leading providers for US-based exchanges like Nasdaq, NYSE, BATS, and IEX, as well as exchanges all over the world.

 Low latency.
 Decisions are made around stock price data in fractions of a second.
 Our real-time stock price feeds are low latency, so you can react quickly and competitively to changes in the market.